likeleto/website/pages/index.md

   {{ content_with_date | markdownify }}
 </div>

-<h3>Collaborate</h3>
+<h3>Connect</h3>
 <p>
-I mentor designers, jam with builders, and enjoy conversations where I listen to how others build, learn, and stay motivated.
-I help with product thinking, design process, and strategy.
-I also run focused workshops and offer design feedback when useful.
-You can reach out through <a href="https://topmate.io/hiran">Topmate</a> or <a href="https://adplist.org/mentors/hiran-venugopalan">ADPList</a>.
-If you’re in Bangalore, I’d be glad to meet in person. <span class="small-link"><a href="/contact">hiran.v@gmail.com</a></span>
+I enjoy conversations where I listen to how others build, learn, and stay motivated.
+Most Thursdays, I keep a slot at a café in Bangalore to <a href="https://cal.com/hfactor/hello">meet over coffee</a>, or we can connect virtually if that works better. <span class="small-link"><a href="/contact">hiran.v@gmail.com</a></span>
 </p>